Zhangye Danxia Landform, Gansu Province

 Danxia landforms are sandstone formations, known for being very dramatic and colorful.
 The landform near Zhangye City has colourful and magnificent cliffs in a hilly and mountainous land.
 Danxia refers to isolated peaks, steep pillars, ravines, mountains and hills that have formed after a long period of erosion by wind and running water.
 Unlike limestone karst, Danxia landforms are composed of red sandstone, which gives them their characteristic crimson colouration.
 Several Danxia Landforms are listed by UNESCO as World Heritage Sites because of their profound natural and aesthetic value.
 The area we’re visiting boasts majestic, multi-coloured slopes that give you the sensation of walking into a painting.

 The Zhangye Danxia Landform is characterized by magnificently multi-coloured sandstone hills and mountains that ripple away towards the horizon.
-The area we’ll be visiting was recently used as the backdrop for the Zhang Yimou film, “A Woman, A Gun, and A Noodleshop.”
+The area we’ll be visiting was used as the backdrop for the Zhang Yimou film, “A Woman, A Gun, and A Noodleshop.”

 Temples and Buddhist sites near Zhangye